 The Advanced Certified Bariatric Educator program will help you to implement your Certified Bariatric Educator (CBE) knowledge, and and support outpatient obesity prevention and management through health coaching.
 Learn how to apply health coaching skills to support at-risk or bariatric patients in primary care, community centres, and specialty clinics.

 This four-day classroom session will focus on the real-world application of bariatric education and health coaching skills through interactive learning with your interprofessional peers.
-This hands-on, skills-training program is developed by leading field experts across Canada, using an evidence-based, interdisciplinary approach to bariatric care.
+This hands-on, skills-training program uses an evidence-based, interdisciplinary approach to bariatric care.

 Excess weight is related to chronic illness, which has significant impact on health care system.
 Health coaching is proven to be an effective chronic disease management intervention, which focuses on techniques for motivational behaviour change, prevention, and self-management of health.

 Health coaching can help with the early prevention of obesity and other related issues, to offset the overuse of health care resources and increase efficiency of care providers.
 This program will familiar you with the latest evidence around weight management and equip you with health coaching to help you enhance your practice.

 - Add credibility to your practice with obesity education materials developed by leading experts in the field